-1. The period of validity of successfully completed component tests is 10 years.

-The validity period for evidence is 10 years

-Results achieved for interim examinations can only lapse if the understanding/knowledge/skills to which these interim examinations relate can be shown to be obsolete.
-Understanding, knowledge and skills that were assessed more than 10 years ago can evidently be shown to be obsolete.

-The period of validity of successfully completed interim examinations is:

-10 years

-The Examination Board may extend this term.

-- 2. In the event of special circumstances as referred to in the Profiling Fund Scheme, the period of validity of interim examinations will as a minimum be extended by the duration of the support granted on the basis of that scheme. - 3.
+- 1. The period of validity of successfully completed component tests is 10 years. - The validity period for evidence is 10 years. - Results achieved for interim examinations can only lapse if the understanding/knowledge/skills to which these interim examinations relate can be shown to be obsolete.
+Understanding, knowledge and skills that were assessed more than 10 years ago can evidently be shown to be obsolete. - The period of validity of successfully completed interim examinations is: - 10 years - The Examination Board may extend this term. - 2.
+In the event of special circumstances as referred to in the Profiling Fund Scheme, the period of validity of interim examinations will as a minimum be extended by the duration of the support granted on the basis of that scheme. - 3.
 If the study programme has been substantially altered, details on how this term will be restricted can be stated below, whether in the form of a written decision issued to a student or incorporation in the Teaching and Examination Regulations, if it applies to the entire cohort.

-Article 28 Final paper - Knowledge bank
+Article 28 Graduation product - Knowledge bank

-Students who write a final paper as part of the study programme must submit the paper digitally, as one document, to enable its filing in one or more digital knowledge bank(s).
-On submission of the final paper, students must also attach the signed 'Permission form for the filing and making available of a final paper in a digital knowledge bank'.
-With this form, students give their permission for the final paper to be entered in the knowledge bank and for it to be made available to potential users at the university of applied sciences and elsewhere.
+If the study programme provides for the submission of a graduation product that can be included in a knowledge bank, students must submit the product digitally, as one document, to enable its inclusion in one or more digital knowledge bank(s).
+On submission of the product, students must also attach the signed 'Permission form for the filing and making available of a in a digital knowledge bank'.
+With this form, students give their permission for the graduation product to be entered in the knowledge bank and for it to be made available to potential users at the university of applied sciences and elsewhere.

-On submission of the digital final paper, the student and/or client and/or organisation offering the internship may indicate their objection to the final paper being entered in the databank.
+On submission of the digital graduation product, the student and/or client and/or organisation offering the internship may indicate their objection to the graduation product being entered in the databank.